 When we finally arrived at church, the place was dark.
 I flipped on the lights and was greeted with a shout of “Surprise!”
 I was shocked to find a room full of people, all dressed in colorful sixties’ gear, waiting to celebrate my birthday.

 A couple of things from that night endure in my memory.
 One was the dancing.
 I don’t dance much but that night there was such a happy, joyful vibe that everybody danced for hours.
 We almost missed the last train home.

 Another memory: unexpected guests.
 Some of my friends ducked out to buy drinks and they came back with five German tourists.
-One of the Germans was having a birthday so we celebrated with him as well.
+One of the Germans was having a birthday so we celebrated his special day as well.